 Saturday, March 30, 2013

-Loyiso Guma: Malcolm X- Our History Was Destroyed by Slavery
+Minister Malcolm X: ‘Our History Was Destroyed by Slavery (1963)’

-Malcolm X’s message was about empowering African-Americans who were simply being held down in America because of their race.
-To have the same freedom to live their own lives as Caucasian-Americans have.
+Malcolm X’s message was about empowering African-Americans who were simply being held down in America because of their race, to have the same freedom to live their own lives as Caucasian-Americans have.
 It’s really what his message is about and doing whatever it took to accomplish that and allowing for African-Americans to be able to decide for themselves how best to get to freedom in America.
 Even if that means going their own way and simply living in their own communities.
 And as he grew and developed personally and professionally, he realized that not all Caucasian-Americans were evil and devils.

 Malcolm X, concluded and rightfully so, that it was the ignorant people in the Caucasian community that were the problem and need to be confronted and taken on.
-But the goal of Malcolm X’s message was always the same.
-Empowering African-Americans to be able to own their own business’s and homes and so-forth.
+But the goal of Malcolm X’s message was always the same: empowering African-Americans to be able to own their own business’s and homes and so-forth.
 And not have to be dependent on anyone including government for them to live.
 But he wanted them to have the power to be able to take care of themselves.
-Minster Malcolm, was a big believer in education, economic development and economic opportunity.
-Something that Social Liberals such as myself and Conservatives, should really respect about him.

-Minster Malcolm X and Dr. Martin King, were both great men and both wanted freedom for the African-American community.
-They just went about it different ways and had different messages in how to accomplish those goals.
 Dr. King, wanted African-Americans to be freed from poverty and racism.
 Minister Malcolm, wanted the same community to be free.
 And be able to live their own lives and be able to take care of themselves.
 Not have to live off of government even though very generous benefits.
 Not have to live off of government at all.
 True individual freedom including economic freedom.
 The ability to take care of yourself and be able to defend yourself.
 Malcolm, was a true freedom fighter.

 Monday, March 25, 2013